Get a Free Bet when placing your first bet.

 NFL Betting Parlays

 A parlay is a wager that involves multiple events.
 For instance, if you are looking to take the Dallas to cover the spread, as outlined earlier, and are sure that the fixture will end above 49.5 points, you can be on both with a single stake.
 Parlays make it possible to bet in both Dallas and other teams.
-On the other hand, a Parlay might include a combination of totals bets, point spread or Moneyline.
+On the other hand, a Parlay might include a combination of total bets, point spread or Moneyline.
 However, there are very few bookmakers that will allow bettors to bet the spread and Moneyline in the same match.

 This is a type of parlay where the bets are placed against the total or spread and the punter sacrifices payouts for the most favoured spread.